 There are dozens of options, but you really only need to look at two.
 The right choice depends entirely on what you’re planning to sell:

-- Easy Digital Downloads (EDD): If you’re selling digital products—like eBooks, software, PDFs, or digital art—this is my top pick.
+- Easy Digital Downloads (EDD): If you’re selling digital products—like eBooks, software, PDFs, or digital art—this is the top pick.
 It’s lightweight, fast, and specifically built to handle secure file delivery without the “bloat” of shipping and inventory tools you don’t need.

 - WooCommerce: This is the industry standard if you’re selling physical goods that require shipping, weight calculations, and warehouse tracking.